elizabethgarza/Avocado-Classifier/README.md

 **Some tips:**

   - Feel free to experiment with different `number_of_iterations` and `learning_rate`s.
 Numbers will vary depending on the fruit you choose to train your model to classify.
-  - It will take between 2-3 minutes for the program to run with the parameters recommended above.
+  - It will take between 2-3 minutes for the program to run with a data set of ~300 images and 2000 iterations.